 Contacts are considered susceptible to measles if they cannot provide evidence of immunity to measles.
 A person can be considered to have acceptable evidence of immunity to measles if they meet one of the following criteria, noting that more stringent levels of evidence should be obtained for contacts at higher risk of disease or severity:

-Refer to Table 2 and Table 3 for detailed guidelines for measles post-exposure prophylaxis.
+Table 3 for detailed guidelines for measles post-exposure prophylaxis.

-Consideration should be given to providing susceptible contacts with either MMR vaccine or in some circumstances normal human globulin (NHIG), according to the following criteria and using Table 2 and Table 3:
+Consideration should be given to providing susceptible contacts with either MMR vaccine or in some circumstances normal human globulin (NHIG), according to the following criteria and using

 In general it is not feasible to perform timely serology in contacts to determine immunity, as resulting delays in providing post-exposure prophylaxis increase the likelihood of treatment failure.
 It is safe to give MMR (or NHIG, as indicated) to individuals who are already immune.
 For infants <6 months of age (and exposed pregnant women) it may be possible to check maternal IgG levels in stored serum from recent antenatal testing, or collect a further specimen if time allows.